 Museums & Galleries

 VenuIQ is a powerful tool for all kinds of museums, galleries and visitor centres.
-The possibilities are limitless, and each project we undertake involves a bespoke app build to match your brand and needs.
+The possibilities are limitless and you can build the app you want to suit your venue.
+Use the off-the-shelf packages to create an app that contains all the information a visitor might need or design a bespoke app build to match your brand and needs.
 Anything you can think of based on location, your internal systems and customer interaction can be built and included into your unique app powered by VenuIQ.
 Below are just a few ideas of how VenuIQ could work for you.